ADB's Work in Nepal

 Paid-in capital subscription:

-Nepal was a founding member of ADB in 1966.
+Nepal was a founding member of the Asian Development Bank (ADB) in 1966.
 The bank’s assistance has since been directed mainly to improvements in energy security, transport, water supply and urban infrastructure services, agriculture and irrigation, and education.
-Nepal moved to a federal system of governance after the promulgation of its constitution in 2015.
-The federalization process has devolved several functions to 7 provinces and 753 local governments.

 Lake Pokhara, a major tourist destination in Nepal.